All About Points

 -

-- 20 points earns a green cord, medallion, and Green Graduation Certificate.
+- 20 points earns a certificate, a green cord, and a medallion to wear at graduation.

 Important Point Limits